baier233/x64dbg/docs/gui/dialogs/index.rst

 Dialogs
 =======

-This sections describes the dialogs in x64dbg graphical user interface.
+This sections describes the dialogs in MARENOL graphical user interface.

 **Contents:**